layershift/enscale-docs/pages/03.features/09.transfer-environment-ownership/docs.10.md

 !!!
 The receiving party will need to have an upgraded Enscale account, else the transfer will fail.

 While the request is pending, you will see a **Transferring** icon next to the environment name.
 You can click it to see details of your transfer request or to cancel the request.
+The transfer can also be cancelled from the **Actions** drop-down.

 ![](Env-transferring.png)